 The result?
 A steady increase in confidence and successes using the methods.
 More than 20 health delivery organizations and hundreds of staff have started to work differently, engage each other in their work and solve problems in a new way.

-I took a poll of gravitytank’s clients who had started working more like us, asking what they had started to do differently.
-I discovered that, inspired by our tangible, collaborative and iterative way of working, all of them had created a physical space and populated it with appropriate tools.
+We took a poll of gravitytank’s clients who had started working more like us, asking what they had started to do differently.
+We discovered that, inspired by our tangible, collaborative and iterative way of working, all of them had created a physical space and populated it with appropriate tools.
 Not all companies have the space or budget to build a comprehensive innovation lab, but there is always some room and funding to create a dedicated design space.